tbenade/wercker-devcenter/source/articles/werckeryml/index.md

 Use the latest version of a box called `nodejs` which is owned by the user wercker.

-Here is the full list of wercker supported boxes:
+Here is a selection of wercker supported boxes:

     wercker/android
     wercker/dart